The Temperley-Lieb Tower and the Weyl Algebra: Introduction

+\begin{rem} Based on the results of the present paper, we expect there exists an extension of the Heisenberg category (or, 2-category) that contains idempotent bubbles that act by projection onto isotypic components -- finding the correct definition of this category seems to be an interesting but challenging question that we hope to return to in the future.
+If we identify $S_n\mathrm{-mod}$ with $K^{{\bC^\times \times \bC^\times}}(\mathrm{Hilb}_n(\bC^2))$, then we expect these idempotent bubbles should act geometrically as restriction of sheaves to fixed points. {However, it is not clear whether there is a direct relation between the Heisenberg category and any of the Weyl categories introduced here -- Remark \ref{rem:fromheis} shows that the standard surjection from the Hecke algebra to the Temperley-Lieb algebra does not extend to a functor from the Heisenberg category to $\uWeyl$.} \end{rem}

-Another new feature appearing in our construction is the necessity to use a 2-categorical approach to define an action on $\T$.
-In particular, the relations that naturally appear between morphisms in $\Weyl$ have constants that depend on $n$ (i.e. they depend on which summand of $\T = \bigoplus_n \TL_n$ the morphisms are acting on).
-These constants have poles which can't be scaled away, which requires us to construct a 2-category $\Wact$ which acts on $\T$.
-The morphism categories in $\Wact$ are subcategories of $\Weyl$, and we use the action to prove basis theorems for some morphism spaces in $\Weyl$.
-Our main results are a construction of $\Weyl$ and the 2-category $\Wact$, and a conjectural description of $K_0(\Weyl)$ (see Conjecture \ref{conj:main}).
+Another difference between the Heisenberg category and the category in our construction is the necessity to use a 2-categorical approach to define an action on a category of modules.
+In particular, the relations that naturally appear between morphisms in $\uWeyl$ have constants that depend on $n$ (i.e. they depend on which summand of $\T = \bigoplus_n \TLn\mathrm{-mod}$ the morphisms are acting on).
+These constants are encoded into the integer-labeled boxes and act as rational functions whose denominators vanish for certain values of $n$, which means the action of an $m$-labeled box is only defined when $n$ is large enough.
+We therefore construct a 2-category $\Wact$ before considering an action on $\T$.
+Each morphism category in $\Wact$ is defined as a quotient of $\uWeyl$.
+Our first main result is the construction of this 2-category $\Wact$ which acts on $\T$ via induction and restriction.